About Us

 DANNI DAVIS, LCSW-C, CCSOTS, ITR-CT

 “I love the ITR.
 I think it will revolutionize mental health and trauma treatment.
 I think everyone should be trained ITR.
-It’s effective. it’s quick, but most of all, it reduces PTSD symptoms and that’s what we want, for these children and adults to have healthy, happy lives."
+It’s effective. it’s quick, but most of all, it reduces PTSD symptoms and that’s what we want, for children and adults, to have healthy, happy lives."

 LINDA GANTT, PhD, ATR-BC